asmalizaa/javaspring/Spring Security.md

 When a user or a device is authenticated, the next step is authorization which is the process of allowing the authority to perform certain tasks or operations.
 In Java, AccessDecisionManager and AccessDecsionVoter classes help in the authorization process.

-## Activity: Securing a Web Application
+## Activity 1: Securing a Web Application

 Reference: (https://spring.io/guides/gs/securing-web)